 As well as performing concerts in Leeds Town Hall, the chorus has performed in many other prestigious venues including the Royal Albert Hall (London), Bridgewater Hall (Manchester), Symphony Hall (Birmingham), The Sage (Gateshead), the Liszt Academy (Budapest) and Stephansdom (Vienna).
 To hear a sample of our recording, as broadcast on Classic FM, click here)

 David Hill is Leeds Philharmonic Society’s Music Director and Conductor.
 Widely recognised as one of the leading choral conductors in the UK, David’s fine musicianship was recognised by his appointment to the post of Chief Conductor of the BBC Singers in 2007, and he is also Associate Guest Conductor of The Bournemouth Symphony Orchestra.
-Richard Wilberforce is the current Chorus Master.
+Joseph Judge is the current Chorus Master succeeding Richard Wilberforce in 2018.

 Easter 2009 saw the chorus touring Poland (supported by Yorkshire Forward) including the Polish premiere of Karl Jenkins’ The Armed Man – a Mass for Peace with the Capella Cracoviensis Chamber Orchestra.